 Connection with Seafood

 One of the lesser-known aspects of STSS is its association with seafood, particularly raw or undercooked varieties.
 The bacteria can thrive in marine environments, making seafood a potential vector for transmission.
 Consuming contaminated seafood or handling it with open wounds can lead to an infection.
-It is crucial for seafood handlers and consumers to practise good hygiene, including thoroughly cooking seafood and avoiding contact with raw seafood if they have cuts or abrasions.
+Seafood handlers and consumers must practise good hygiene, including thoroughly cooking seafood and avoiding contact with raw seafood if they have cuts or abrasions.

 Modes of Transmission: Beyond the Sea